Last Updated on

 Memorial Tree Urns

 The urn will arrive inside a gorgeous keepsake tin, decorated with images from the tree which will soon be growing out in nature.
-Inside is the burial urn, which contains all the elements necessary to grow your memorial tree (helpful instructions are also included).
+Inside is the actual burial urn.
+The urn contains all the elements necessary to grow your memorial tree.
+Of course we also include a set of helpful instructions so you’ll know exactly what to do.

 Additionally, this is one of the simplest products on the market to use.
 To fill, just remove the lid, insert remains, replace the lid, and you’re ready to go.